Creating a sustainable future

 This forward-thinking, entrepreneurial approach allows the creation of distinct independent Sustainable Education Business Units (SEBUs) that are decentralized and charged with developing programs, services, and/or products that are tailored to audience-specific needs.

 In the enterprise model, SEBUs can do their important and unique audience-focused work without needing permission from or affecting the entire organization.
 We evaluate each SEBU annually for its viability and adjust business plans accordingly.
-We currently have two academic SEBUs and one business ventures SEBU:
+We currently have three academic SEBUs and one business ventures SEBU:

 - Distance Education – online learning